-We are concerned with the addition of a Theatre in the Military Storehouse. a.
+- We are concerned with the addition of a Theatre in the Military Storehouse. - a.
 Since the building is not air-conditioned, sitting through a presentation will be uncomfortable.
-There are also major building repairs needed to the

-- storehouse. - Center.
+There are also major building repairs needed to the storehouse. - b.
+It complicates the visitor flow patterns in both suggested versions.
+We recommend keeping an orientation video available in the expanded Visitor Center. - 4 7.

-4 - 7.
 INTERPRETIVE EXHIBITS GROUPED UNDER SHADE STRUCTURE